ufidon/netpro/labs/lab07/README.md

 2. **Instructions**:
    - Change line 28 `const url = 'http://127.0.0.1:8080';` in `allmethods.html` to
    - `const url = 'http://127.0.0.1:8443';`
-   - Describe the different of the following two commands
+   - Describe the different between the following two commands
      - `curl -v https://127.0.0.1:8443`
      - `curl -v -k https://127.0.0.1:8443`
    - Redo `all cURL commands listed in Task 1` in the successful way.